projectcalico/calico/docs/source/etcd-data-model.rst

+.. # Copyright (c) 2016 Tigera, Inc. All rights reserved.
-.. # Copyright (c) Metaswitch Networks 2015.
+   # Copyright (c) Metaswitch Networks 2015.
 All rights reserved.
    #
    #    Licensed under the Apache License, Version 2.0 (the "License"); you may
    #    not use this file except in compliance with the License.
 You may obtain